This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 - Sunrise over Pinggan Village: The most incredible Bali experience

-- Where to stay in Bali: the complete island area guide
+- Where to stay in Bali: a complete island area guide

 Disclaimer: I have bought the photos in this article from Depositphotos, my favorite stock photo site.